6 Common Habits That Are Ruining Your Hair (and How to Fix Them)

 3. The Habit to Break: Over-Shampooing

 The Fix: Whenever possible, Vargas recommends washing only every other day.
-Use a dry shampoo, such as the Drybar Detox Dry Shampoo ($23, Sephora), to hold you over in between.
+Use dry shampoo, such as the amika Perk Up Talc-Free Dry Shampoo ($25, Sephora), to hold you over in between.
 And when you do hit the shower, opt for sulfate-free shampoos, which are gentler and less stripping on the hair.
 Once a week, swap your standard conditioner for a hydrating mask, such as the Wella Fusionplex Mask ($22, Ulta), to add moisture back to your scalp and hair.

 4. The Habit to Break: Hot Showers